reednel/Blog/2020-10-10-A-Theory-on-Dharma.md

 The pleasure is found on the path, not at the destination.
 Common desires and ideals are to live a labor free life, to retire into leisure, and to be famous, powerful, or wealthy.
 But working to these ends will not bring a sense of fulfillment.
 Rather, fulfillment is found on the path to and in mastery of one’s craft (meeting the challenge of one’s dharma in the world).

-It’s better to fail at your own dharma than to succeed at another’s.

-Need detachment from the outcome of your dharma.
+It's important to have detachment from the outcome of one's dharma.
 One should never engage in action for the sake of reward.
 Perform work in this world without selfish attachments, work in success and in defeat.
 The idea is that the mind which clings to the outcome is one which is never fully engaged in the task at hand.
-Rather than being totally present, it’s leaning forward into what’s yet to come.
+Rather than being totally present, it’s leaning forward into what is yet to come.
 This person is miserable with doubt and anxiety, because they’re constantly asking themselves “how am I doing?” “am I winning or losing?”.
+It’s better to fail at one's own dharma than to succeed at another’s.

+## Final Thoughts

+yes

 [^1]: [The Great Work of Your Life](https://www.stephencope.com/shop/books/the-great-work-of-your-life-a-guide-for-the-journey-to-your-true-calling/) by [Stephen Cope](https://en.wikipedia.org/wiki/Stephen_Cope).
 The book outlines the teachings of the Bhagavad Gita, which translates to “The Song of God” - It’s the most famous Hindu text.
 The story is a narrative of a dialogue between Arjuna, a great prince and warrior, (and babe), And Krishna, Arjuna’s charioteer.
 Though the reader knows Krishna is a Hindu god.
 The story’s set on a battlefield, and for the duration of the book, Arjuna is pretty much in the middle of an existential crisis over this war he’s fighting, and Arjuna is dropping wisdom on him to help him through it.
 Krishna’s teachings are the Gita’s teachings.